 Regulation of Responsibilities

 All corporate governance documents need to demonstrate each party’s responsibilities to the corporation and how they will be regulated.
-For example, the board of directors is responsible for enabling the company to grow sustainably and maximize corporate value over the medium to long-term based on company shareholders’ entrustment.
+For example, the board of directors is responsible for enabling the company to grow sustainably and maximize corporate value over the medium– to long-term based on company shareholders’ entrustment.

 Performance Tracking

 The documents should detail the use of performance metrics to measure performance tracking.
-There should be reliable process for receiving, reviewing, and utilizing the data they receive.
+There should be a reliable process for receiving, reviewing, and utilizing the data they receive.

 Internal controls